uit-no/hpc-doc/general/jobs.rst

 Jobs in using devel service will get higher priority than any other jobs in the system and will thus have a shorter queue delay than regular jobs.
-To prevent misuse the express queue has the following limitations:
+To prevent misuse the devel service has the following limitations:

 *  Only one running job per user.
 *  Maximum 4 hours walltime.